 The local currency is the Gambian Dalasi (GMD).
-It can be difficult to change foreign currency other than British Pounds (Sterling) outside of Banjul and the Atlantic coast resorts.
-The tourist area of Senegambia also has a number of foreign exchange operators who exchange $US.
+It can be difficult to change foreign currency other than British Pounds (Sterling) outside of Banjul, the Atlantic coast resorts and and tourist area of Senegambia.

 The Gambia is a cash-based economy.
 Credit cards aren't widely accepted.
-Some tourist hotels accept credit cards but telecommunication issues can make credit card transactions difficult to process.
+Some hotels accept credit cards but telecommunication issues can make transactions difficult.

 There are a limited number of ATMs.
 Plan ahead and take enough cash to meet your needs.
 Contact your bank to ensure that your cards will work.

 Safety and security